 In 1997 one of South Africa’s most entrepreneurial winegrowers took a punt on a region not known for quality wine production.
-Charles Back saw the potential of the Swartland and hired a young winemaker – Eben Sadie – to head up his new Spice Route winery.
+Charles Back saw the potential of the Swartland and hired a young winemaker – Eben Sadie – to head up his new Swartland winery.

-Making the Spice Route wines, Sadie also saw the potential here, and bought some grapes and produced his own wine in 2000.
+Sadie also saw the potential here, buying some grapes and producing his own wine in 2000.
 There were just 14 barrels of the debut vintage of Columella, but it was an instant success, and in 2002 Sadie left his day job to concentrate on his own project.
-His model of sourcing well farmed grapes from old vineyards and then making wines without too much intervention was taken up by others.
-2000 was the first vintage of Tom Lubbe’s Observatory wine, which is no longer made but which also demonstrated the potential of the region.
+His model of sourcing w grapes from old vineyards and then making wines without too much intervention was taken up by others.
+2000 was the first vintage of Tom Lubbe’s Observatory wine, which is no longer made, but demonstrated the potential of the Swartland as a winemaking region.

 Inspired by Sadie and Lubbe, other young winemakers started making their own Swartland wines, assisted by the ready availability of high quality, old-vine grapes from farmers who were previously selling at rock-bottom prices to co-operatives.